 PCOS and pregnancy, it is possible!

 For me, getting pregnant was a very long and frustrating journey.
 Because there are so many options you can go, and you never know which way is going to work for you, we had to take it one option at a time.
 Although it took over three years for me to finally get pregnant, I was super lucky to have found out that there was a study being conducted at one of the local hospitals for women with PCOS who were trying to get pregnant.
 I didn’t know about the research until after I had already tried two different treatments that were unsuccessful.
-They were studying about PCOS and pregnancy, what helps it happen.
+They were studying the correlation between PCOS and pregnancy and what helps make it happen.

 The study was very specific, and you had to do everything by the book.
 To start off, we had to undergo many tests to make sure you were a good candidate.
 Each month I had several blood tests I had to take and once a week I had to have blood drawn to check for ovulation.
 I had to keep daily records of the medication I took (even though I didn’t know which ones I had), I had to keep track of every time I had sex, I had to keep track of my mood and so much more.